Roy Lee Williams: Trial and conviction

 After a two-month trial during which extensive wiretapping evidence was heard, Williams and four others were convicted on December 15, 1982, for conspiring to bribe Nevada Senator Howard Cannon to defeat a trucking industry deregulation bill, the Motor Carrier Regulatory Reform and Modernization Act of 1980.

 Williams attempted to remain president of the Teamsters, however.
 He was sentenced to 55 years in prison on March 31, 1983.
 He offered to testify in various trials of organized crime figures, which federal prosecutors accepted.
 Williams remained free on bail while he was deposed.
 But Congress, hearing more and more testimony about the degree of criminal infiltration of the Teamsters, pressed him to step down.
 Williams eventually resigned on April 14, 1983, and Teamsters international vice president Jackie Presser assumed the presidency.
 A large collection of documents that were produced during Williams's tenure as Teamsters president are now preserved in the Special Collections Research Center of The George Washington University, located in the Estelle and Melvin Gelman Library.

 His continuing testimony delayed his prison term.
 Roy Williams finally entered a federal medical prison on August 20, 1985.
 He continued to testify in a large number of cases.

-It would later be reported that Williams's successor as Teamsters president, Jackie Presser, had been an FBI informant for years, and was a critical source of the information used in Williams' conviction.
+It would later be reported that Williams's successor as Teamsters president, Jackie Presser, had been an FBI informant for years, and was a critical source of the information used in Williams's conviction.